UCHIC/CIWS-WM-Node/README.md

 # CIWS-WM-Node
-Hardware and software for a smart water meter computational node

 This repository contains hardware and software designs for a computationally-enabled water meter datalogger.
 The hardware is made up of two parts.
 One part is a Raspberry Pi embedded computer that serves as the computational resource.
 The Raspberry Pi is coupled with a data acquisition device that is based on an Arduino Pro and is similar to our simplified datalogger for magnetically-driven residential water meters.